 Eternal recurrence is the idea that this Universe (and thus this life) will repeat, just as it is, from birth through death, throughout all of eternity.
 I read about this in Nietzsche’s work, though it’s an idea that far predates him, and I have my own take on the concept that I think is a damn effective lens through which to view my life.

-What eternal recurrence offers, though, is the determination to make this life, to the best of my abilities, the one I’d want to repeat.
+What eternal recurrence offers me, though, is the determination to make this life, to the best of my abilities, the one I’d want to repeat.
 I might dread the worst parts of these repetitions, but through the horrors and ecstasies of life, I can work toward becoming the person I would want to be for all of eternity.

-More pragmatically, when I’m feeling unmotivated, I just ask myself: would I want my repeated life to include more television, or more of my creative works put into the world?
+More pragmatically, when I’m feeling unmotivated, I just ask myself: would I want my repeated life to include more television or more of my creative works put into the world?

-Lest you think this is too much pressure, would you want to repeat a life in which you’re perpetually angry at yourself, or one in which you forgive yourself for your shortcomings and keep moving forward?
+Lest you think this is too much pressure, would you want to repeat a life in which you’re perpetually angry at yourself or one in which you forgive yourself for your shortcomings and keep moving forward?
 I’d like to repeat a life in which I try, and when I fail, I forgive myself and try again.

 It also helps to gain some perspective.
-I’ve often chased happiness to the detriment of my work, but when I really let myself believe in eternal recurrence, I realize that if I were constructing this life from outside, I would care little if I was happy.
+I’ve often chased happiness to the detriment of my work, but when I really let myself believe in eternal recurrence, I realize that if I were constructing this life from the outside, I would care little if I was happy.
 Happiness is ephemeral.
 I would only care what I’ve contributed and how I felt about myself—defined by how well I stand by my principles and whether I had the strength to put my ideas into the world.